nih-cfde/training-and-engagement/docs/Bioinformatics-Tutorials/Snakemake/snakemake_4.md

             "bwa mem -t 4 {input.genome} {input.reads} > {output}"
     ```

 Follow along with the video tutorials to fill in the `input` and `output` sections for the remaining rules.
-Refer to the complete [Snakefile](./example_snakefile.md) for this tutorial, but note that there are many ways to concisely enter the input and output files and this is just one version!
+For help, refer to the complete [Snakefile](./example_snakefile.md) for this tutorial, but note that there are many ways to concisely enter the input and output files and this is just one version!

 ### Running lots of rules all at once